whittlem/pycryptobot/README.md

 % python3 pycryptobot.py <arguments>

     * Arguments
-    --market <market> (default: BTC-GBP)
+    --market <market> (coinbase format: BTC-GBP, binance format: BTCGBP)
         * Coinbase Pro market
-    --granularity <granularity> (default: 3600)
+    --granularity <granularity> (coinbase format: 3600, binance format: 1h)
-        * Supported granularity in seconds
+        * Supported granularity
-    --live <1 or 0> <default: 0>
+    --live <1 or 0> (default: 0)
         * Is the bot live or in test/demo mode --graphs <1 or 0> (default: 0)
         * Save graphs on buy and sell events
-    --sim <fast or slow>
+    --sim <fast, fast-sample, slow, slow-sample>
-        * Run a simulation on last 300 intervals of data --verbose <1 or 0> (default: 1)
+        * Run a simulation on last 300 intervals of data OR on a random 300 intervals (sample) --verbose <1 or 0> (default: 1)
-        * Toggle verbose or minimal output
+        * Toggle verbose or minimal output --sellupperpcnt <1-100>
+        * (Optional) Force a sell when the margin reaches an upper limit --selllowerpcnt <-1-100>
+        * (Optional) Force a sell when the margin reaches an lower limit --nosellatloss <1 or 0> (default: 0)
+        * No not sell at a loss (no small losses but could prevent getting out before a big crash)

+Typically I would save all my settings in the config.json but running from the command line I would usually run it like this.

+% python3 pycryptobot.py --market BTC-GBP --granularity 3600 --live 1 --verbose 0 --selllowerpcnt -2

 ## Live Trading

-In order to trade live you need to authenticate with the Coinbase Pro API.
+In order to trade live you need to authenticate with the Coinbase Pro or Binance APIs.
 This is all documented in my Medium articles.
 In summary you will need to include a config.json file in your project root which contains your API keys.
 If the file does not exist it will only work in test/demo mode.

 ## Multi-Market Trading